josephGZC/apple_products_performance/README.md

   Build on the momentum shown by Airtags in 2021 by releasing new accessories with strong utility or lifestyle appeal.
 Offer curated bundles or limited-edition drops to drive repeat purchases and complement mainline product sales. </p>

 - <p align="justify"> <strong>Deploy Localized Campaigns in High-Performing Markets.</strong>
-  Reinforce Apple’s presence in top-performing U.S. cities like Glenade, Brooklyn, and New York by investing in geo-targeted marketing, exclusive regional offers, or experiential events to maximize impact where demand is already proven. </p>
+  Reinforce Apple’s presence in top-performing U.S. cities like Glendale, Brooklyn, and New York by investing in geo-targeted marketing, exclusive regional offers, or experiential events to maximize impact where demand is already proven. </p>